daiyanrafi/k8s-vagrant/Readme.md

-## Go through all brancher and Readme file to understand the project
+## Go through all branches and Readme file to understand the project

 Here in this repo you will find vagrant automated setup: